janwilmake/uit/BACKLOG.md

 The premium features should require deposit of $50

 Also add button to unlock for entire organisation/owner (contact me)

-# Monaco

-Maybe looks way cooler than raw text!
-However, may also be much harder to make that stream in...
-Let's see.

-Seems possible to stream to monaco through adding every chunk: https://claude.ai/share/ee1cd1f2-b94c-4340-9c0e-85d0d05d0a7c

-This'd make things really pretty and readable!

-# Improve

-- search
-- outputmd
-- merge
-- github-url-coverage

 # Performance